My Toronto Tourism Guide gives you a quick overview of top

 Toronto Entertainment options are a big part of Toronto tourism attractions.
 Check out the live Broadway musicals, Theatre, Movies, stand-up comedy, big name singers and musicians, night clubs, dub poetry readings, symphony orchestras, concerts, opera, ballet, dancing on ice, medieval supper shows, and even the unique black-light theatre by the Famous People Players.

 Toronto Festivals: Some of the most crowd-pleasing festivals in Toronto are Caribana, Toronto International Film Festival, International Festival of Authors, Gay Pride Week, Nuit Blanche and the Christmas-season Cavalcade of Lights.
 Check Harbourfront Centre for its regular series of musical and cultural festivals nearly every weekend during the summer.
 Note: most of the events at Harbourfront and many of the other festivals are free (bonus!).
-Also note: if you are coming to Toronto during a major festival, it's best to plan and book your hotel early as these are huge Toronto tourism attractions in their own right.

 Toronto Neighbourhoods: Visitors love to crane their necks at all the shiny skyscrapers downtown, shop at the Eatons Centre, and stroll around Harbourfront, but if you venture off the beaten track, you’ll discover some pretty amazing Toronto neighbourhoods out there too.
 Try Little India, for example, along Gerrard Street in the east end, or head to Danforth Avenue in Greektown.
 With a large Asian population, Chinatown Toronto rivals the best in the world.
 Gay and lesbian clubs abound in the Church Street district.
 Look for entertainment clubs in the Entertainment District along King Street West.